<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Sandy Hook Elementary School - Newtown, Connecticut

-These features are just a few of the security measures used in the new design.
-I highlight them here because they are strongly rooted in Crime Prevention through Environmental Design.
-They also underscore the key point that controlling who can get close to the school is the best way of promoting security.
-This control contributes to feelings of safety and allowed the school to be designed in an open and nature-promoting fashion.
-The school administrators and designers could have reacted to the shootings by designing an impenetrable fortress, but they chose an open school design with well thought-out and less intrusive security features.
+These features are just a few security measures used in the new design.
+I highlight them here because they are firmly rooted in Crime Prevention through Environmental Design.
+They also underscore that controlling who can get close to the school is the best way to promote security.
+This control contributes to feelings of safety and allows the school to be designed in an open and nature-promoting fashion.
+The school administrators and designers could have reacted to the shootings by creating an impenetrable fortress.
+Still, they chose an open-school design with well-thought-out and less intrusive security features.

-Modern school design with all of its openness and glass contributes so much to the well-being of students.
-Though this design does come with risks, those risks can be reduced with good design and more proactive security measures.
+Modern school design, with all of its openness and glass, contributes so much to the well-being of students.
+Though this design has risks, those risks can be reduced with good design and more proactive security measures.

 Tags: School Security